Code-Institute-Submissions/my-cv-final/README.md

 ### Included Features

-1. Home Section: A clear welcome page displaying my full name and my job title to portray the main idea of this website to the user, as soon as they launch the website.
+1. Home Section: A clear welcome page displaying my full name and my job title to provide key the key purpose of this website to the user.
 As the user scrolls down, a quick description of who I am and what the user can find in my portfolio is provided.

 2. Education Section: I have included this section just next to the projects section in order to provide a clear flow of information to the user.

-3. Project Section: This section contains descriptive information about some of my projects, visual representation of what technologies I used.
+3. Project Section: This section contains descriptive information about some of my projects and, visual representation of what technologies I used.
 For more details, the user can follow the link to my GitHub page and/or launch the live website.

 4. Contact Section: A way to contact me for further details.